 This course is suitable for any healthcare professional and will be run as a small group based, interactive workshop led by Liz Price, Head of Training, CPD and Risk Advisory Services at MDDUS.

-Application has been made to the Federation of the Royal Colleges of Physicians of the UK for CPD accreditation.
+Application has been made to The Federation of the Royal Colleges of Physicians for 3 CPD credits.

 MDDUS Member: £65

 Please read before booking: